 Is mobility a priority?

 If yes, and you and your team find yourselves outside the office frequently, whether in meetings or working from home, data needs to be accessible.
-On-premise CRM solutions don’t typically offer mobility options, which gives the edge to cloud-based CRM software.
+On-premise CRM solutions don’t typically offer mobility options, which gives the edge to cloud-based CRM software, especially for small businesses.

 Do you want a secure and reliable network?

 You do.
 Sorry, but this is non-negotiable.
 Cloud-based CRM software typically offers businesses SSL encryptions and follows HIPAA protocols, which means customer data stays private.
 This is essential in today’s trust economy where hacking is a serious issue.

 Can you fix any technical problems that inevitably arise?